cjolowicz/cookiecutter-hypermodern-python/docs/guide.rst

    ``tests.yml``           :ref:`The Tests workflow`
    ======================= ===============================

-The project contains many configuration files for developer tools, most of which are located in the top-level directory and have names with a leading dot.
+The project contains many configuration files for developer tools.
+Most of these are located in the top-level directory.
 The table below lists these files, and links each file to a section with more details.